oikonomopo/electron-deep-linking-mac-win/README.md

 This app is registered as ```myapp://```.
 For example, open Safari browser, enter ```myapp://param``` at address bar.
 Then 'electron-deep-linking-osx' app will start!

+This is based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation, then followed [‘electron-builder’ quick-setup-guide](https://github.com/electron-userland/electron-builder#quick-setup-guide) to produce mac installer

+## Issue

-* In first instance app can't read custom url protocol.
+In first instance app can't read custom url protocol.
 If app is opened already, every custom url protocol is passed!
 (Investigating!)

-This is based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation, then followed [‘electron-builder’ quick-setup-guide](https://github.com/electron-userland/electron-builder#quick-setup-guide) to produce mac installer

 ## To Use